Matthias247/http2dotnet/readme.md

 and processing.
 It's the applications responsibility to transform all request kinds into a common `Request`/`Response` representation if needed.

+## Client side connection upgrades

+### Upgrading from HTTP/1.1

+The library supports HTTP connection upgrade requests on client side in a similar fashion as they are supported on the server side.
+Example code for how an upgrade can be performed can be found in the `CliExample`.

+In order to upgrade from HTTP/1.1 to HTTP/2, the user has to send a normal HTTP/1.1 request which contains the required `Upgrade` headers to the server.
+Sending this request over the underyling TCP connection is outside of the scope of this library.
+When the HTTP/1.1 response status line and headers are received the user code must check whether the upgrade was successful or not.
+In the success case a HTTP/2 `Connection` object can be constructed on top of the `Connection`.
+This `Connection` object obtain the ownership to the underlying streams (from which the HTTP/1.1 data already has been consumed) and an information about that the fact that the `Connection` was created as part of an `Upgrade`, because in this case one Stream will already be existing at startup.

+For performing client side upgrades, the first step is to create a `ClientUpgradeRequestBuilder`, which allows to configure the HTTP/2 settings which will be later on used.
+Through the `ClientUpgradeRequestBuilder.build()` method a `ClientUpgradeRequest` can be created.
+This `ClientUpgradeRequest` also exposes an `IsValid` property which reflects whether the upgrade request is valid.
+Only if the upgrade request is valid a HTTP/2 `Connection` object may be created.

+The `ClientUpgradeRequest` contains a `Base64EncodedSettings` property, which returns the base64 encoded settings which the user must send to the server inside the `Http2-Settings` header during the upgrade attempt.

+In case the user received a `HTTP/1.1 101 Switching Protocols` status a `Connection` object can be created on top of the underlying streams.
+The `Connection` must be informed about the pending upgrade attempt through the `Connection.Options.ClientUpgradeRequest` constructor option.

+The response for the HTTP/1.1 request which triggered the upgrade will in this case be delivered through a HTTP/2 stream, which will always utilize the Stream ID 1.
+As the stream was created implicitly through the upgrade and not due to calling `CreateStreamAsync()` the created `IStream` must be returned to the user in another fashion: The user can retrieve a reference to this first stream through the `ClientUpgradeRequest.UpgradeRequestStream` property, which returns a `Task<IStream>` which will be fulfilled once a `Connection` has been created which used the `UpgradeRequest`.
+Due to this fact a `ClientUpgradeRequest` instance may be not be reused for performing multiple connection upgrade requests.
+It will be bound to the first `Connection` to which it gets handed over.

+### Handling HTTP/2 (with and without upgrade) and HTTP/1 in parallel

+In order to handle HTTP/2 on client side with a possible fallback to HTTP/1.1 for servers which do not support HTTP/1.1 the upgrade mechanism can be used:
+The first request form the client can be started as a HTTP/1.1 request, which contains the connection upgrade request in it's headers.
+If the server responds with `101 Switching Protocols` then a HTTP/2 connection can be established on top of this connection and the response of this request as well as further requests can be performed in HTTP/2 fashion.
+If the server ignores the upgrade the response must be normally processed with a HTTP/1.1 reader.

 ## Ping handling

 The library will automatically respond to received PING frames